NLnetLabs/unbound-manual/source/topics/serve-stale.rst

 behavior can keep the cache-hit ratio higher.
 Using it together with the prefetch option is highly recommended in order to try and keep an updated cache.

-In all cases make sure to consult the :ref:`man page<doc_unbound_conf_manpage>` of your installed Unbound for defaults and suggested values.
+In all cases make sure to consult the :manpage:`unbound.conf(5)` manpage of your installed Unbound for defaults and suggested values.
 And always remember that serving expired records should be approached with caution; you may be directing your clients to places long gone.